Icebergs. Photo Juha Lakaniemi

 How we measure sea ice

 Sea ice occurs in both the Arctic and Antarctic where conditions are cold enough for the ocean to freeze.
-Sea ice is an important component of the climate system because it forms a mechanical barrier between the ocean and the atmosphere inhibiting the exchange of heat, momentum, freshwater, aerosols and gases.
-Further information on the Sea ice in the climate system and the Sea ice overview is available.
+Sea ice is an important component of the climate system because it forms a mechanical barrier between the ocean and the atmosphere, inhibiting the exchange of heat, momentum, freshwater, aerosols, and gases.
+Further information on sea ice in the climate system is available.

 Sea ice concentration